Program Overview

 Joint opening remarks and formal inauguration from the United States and Sweden.

-- Michaela Hollis, State Secretary to the Minister for Health and Social Affairs, Sweden.
+- Michaela Hollis, State Secretary to Minister for Health Care Elisabet Lann, Ministry of Health and Social Affairs

 - Dr. Satish Gopal, Director, Center for Global Health, National Cancer Institute (NCI) (digital keynote)